neontribe/ARCVService/tests/Unit/readme.md

 A test should be created for every new function added to a Model, Command, Listener or Controller.

-A test should be created for every new route implemented.
+A test should be created for every new Route implemented.

 There is some crossover with controllers and acceptance/ feature - so open to discussion.